 Root Cause Analysis and Keep It Simple Stupid (KISS)

 I’ve heard many “experts” claim that you need to apply the KISS principle when it comes to root cause analysis.
 You may hear this too.
 You may want to keep your root cause analysis simple.
 I want you to understand where these experts lead many people astray.

 Keep It Simple Stupid!

 The acronym implies that simple solutions are better solutions.
-And when simple solution work (are effective) KISS is a dream come true.
+And when simple solutions work (are effective), KISS is a dream come true.
 But remember Einstein’s quote:

 Why Simple Root Cause Analysis Isn’t So Simple

 So let’s start with some of the reasons that these experts say you need to use simple techniques and debunk or demystify each one.
 Here’s a list of common expert advice.

 - It’s a waste of time to use full root cause analysis on every problem.

 - People can’t understand complex root cause analysis techniques.